 Each year Americans spend millions of dollars trying to treat stubborn toenail fungus.
 Unfortunately, most fail because it often takes up to a year for the infection to entirely clear.
-If you've been fighting a losing battle with toenail fungus, let Hatim Burhani, DPM, FACFAS, Siraj Panchbhaiya, DPM, and the team at Eastside Podiatry PLLC help you.
+If you've been fighting a losing battle with toenail fungus, let Hatim Burhani, DPM, FACFAS, Siraj Panchbhaiya, DPM, FACFAS, and the team at Eastside Podiatry PLLC help you.
 To schedule an appointment, call the office in St. Clair Shores, Michigan, or use the online booking tool today.

 Toenail fungus is an infection that occurs underneath the surface of your nail.

 When fungi get under your nail, your nail tends to darken in color and emits a foul smell.
 Waste then collects beneath your nail plate, causing white marks to appear and your nails to thicken, making trimming your nails difficult.

 A secondary bacterial or yeast infection often accompanies toenail fungus.

 Nails become brittle and dry as you age, allowing toenail fungus to grow when your feet are in warm, moist environments.
 Walking around barefoot in damp areas -- including swimming pools, locker rooms, and showers -- increases your chances of getting toenail fungus, as it often starts as untreated athlete's foot.

 Other factors that increase the likelihood of you contracting toenail fungus include:

 Keeping your feet dry, clean, and well-ventilated can reduce your risk of developing toenail fungus altogether.